MinaEmadWP/automator-connect/README.md

 ## Support

-This is an independently maintained plugin, not officially affiliated with Uncanny Automator or Cloudways.
+This is an independently maintained plugin, not officially affiliated with WordPress, Uncanny Automator or Cloudways.
 Please open an issue on [GitHub](https://github.com/MinaEmadWP/automator-connect) for bugs or feature requests.

 ## Installation